 The pile design was to allow the waves to wash through the legs, and the wooden piles would flex with the waves.

 One of the iron pillars was later seen in use as a bollard in Solva quay.

 A model of the original lighthouse by Henry Whiteside is within the Science Museum collection.

-Whiteside visited the lighthouse in 1777, and was stranded for a month, almost running out of supplies.
-In desperation he sent a message in a bottle to a friend in St David’s.
+Whiteside visited the lighthouse in 1777 and was stranded for a month, almost running out of supplies.
+In desperation, he sent a message in a bottle to a friend in St David’s.
 Miraculously it was washed ashore a couple of days later and delivered to his friend’s address.

 Following the storm of December 1777, Phillips could not afford to further repair the tower.
-As a result he removed the lighthouse keepers and extinguished the light.
+As a result, he removed the lighthouse keepers and extinguished the light.

 Phillips asked the Committee of Liverpool Traders for help.
 They in turn approached Trinity House to carry out the necessary improvements.
-New oil lamps were installed and a large fog bell added to the gallery.
+New oil lamps were installed and a large fog bell was added to the gallery.
 Additional wooden supports were added to brace the structure.

 An episode in 1801 is well known.
 Thomas Howell and Thomas Griffiths were the two lighthouse keepers on duty.
 They did not particularly get on well, and disaster struck when Griffiths died, having become seriously ill.

 His colleague, concerned that he would be accused of murder, made up a makeshift coffin and attached him to the outside gallery until help could arrive sometime later.